pop/pageup/README.rst

 .. code::

     yourdomain.bla/
-        bookclub/
-            book-club.rst
+        somepage/
+            content.rst
             style.css
             template.jinja
+            index.html      # This file is generated with `pageup build`

-`bookclub` is however you want to call `yourdomain.ext/bookclub/`.
+`somepage` depends on whatever you want `yourdomain.ext/somepage/` page url to look like.

+If you don't want to deal with manually creating these files simply run `pageup setup` and `pageup` will populate the current directory with a template.rst, content.rst and style.css.

-For an exmample of book-club.rst, template.jinja, and style.css check out the ones in this repo.
+For an example of content.rst, template.jinja, and style.css check out the ones in this repo.